redslayer8585/PulseShift-/README.md

 <img width="1024" height="1024" alt="1000002946" src="https://github.com/user-attachments/assets/67264c50-6b78-42a0-bbfc-b8ac504ce40e" />

-# PulseShift Technology
+**PulseShift**

-**PulseShift** is an open-source power management system designed for safe **hot-swapping of tool batteries** in mobility scooters, e-bikes, and other small EVs.
+is an open-source power management system designed for safe **hot-swapping of tool batteries** in mobility scooters, e-bikes, and other small EVs.
 By separating **drive power** from a **keep-alive circuit**, the controller stays powered while you swap batteries — avoiding resets, brownouts, or surges.

 This allows users to extend range by swapping in fresh packs (e.g. DeWalt, Ryobi, Bauer, etc.) without shutting down the vehicle.